-In light of the current situation that has been caused by the ongoing financial turmoil, the capital adequacy requirements for banks have been temporarily relaxed in order for banks to perform their financial intermediary function without limitations due to rapid fluctuations in their capital adequacy ratios.
+In light of the deterioration of banks' ability to play their financial intermediary function due to the rapid fluctuation of their capital adequacy, the capital adequacy requirements for banks have been temporarily relaxed in order for banks to perform their financial intermediary function without limitations due to rapid fluctuations in their capital adequacy ratios.
+This temporary measure will remain in effect until March 2012.
 For an example of the standards applicable to the banks with international operations, under the previous rule, 45 per cent of unrealised gains on available-for-sale securities could be counted as part of complementary tier II capital when calculating a bank's capital adequacy ratio, while unrealised losses thereon were required to be deducted from tier I capital.
 Under the new rule, both unrealised gains and losses on certain public bonds with a zero risk weight (eg, governmental bonds) can be excluded when calculating a bank's capital adequacy ratio.
 During the effective period of this temporary rule, the banks may adopt this gains or losses exclusion arrangement at any time.
 However, once a bank has adopted this arrangement, it will not be allowed to return to the previous arrangement until the end of the effective period.